-The Exchange Program (EP) offers forestry students the chance to gain professional experience in a foreign country by participating in short-term practical placements.
+The Commission for Exchange Programme (EP) offers forestry students the chance to gain professional experience in a foreign country by participating in short-term practical placements.
 As past participants can attest, learning about forestry is just one part of the EP experience.
 Living and working abroad gives trainees the chance to learn about a different culture, meet new people, and share and exchange knowledge and ideas.
 So why not apply today!

 Information for students

 If you wish to participate in the Exchange Program, you should consult the preliminary information for students (EP-Info-for-students).
 Once you’ve read that, you can apply to one placement thanks to the EP Registration (EP-Registration-Form).

 If you are interested by a position in de Commonwealth Forestry Association you can apply for the CFA youth award.
 For further information, check the official website: http://www.cfa-international.org/youth/yfa.php

 As the Head of Web Sub-Commission my task is to do magic with IFSA website.

 I’m Paula and I am the Head of the Professional Development Commission.
 This year, I will gather all the training needs from the Local Committees, package modular trainings, connect to a pool of resource persons and experts, conduct trainings during IFSA and other forestry and environmental events, create an IFSA mentorship program, maintain and build new linkages to other groups and organizations for training collaborations, and bridge available opportunities for professional development to IFSA students.